cafferychen777/ggpicrust2/README.md

 metadata <- read_delim("path/to/your/metadata.txt", delim = "\t", escape_double = FALSE, trim_ws = TRUE)

 # The default DAA method is "ALDEx2"
+# Please change group to "your_group_column" if you are not using example dataset
 daa_results_df <- pathway_daa(abundance = kegg_abundance, metadata = metadata, group = "Environment", daa_method = "linDA", select = NULL, p.adjust = "BH", reference = NULL)

 # If you have more than 3 group levels and want to use the LinDA, limma voom, or Maaslin2 methods, you should provide a reference.
 metadata <- read_delim("path/to/your/metadata.txt", delim = "\t", escape_double = FALSE, trim_ws = TRUE)

+# Please change group to "your_group_column" if you are not using example dataset
 daa_results_df <- pathway_daa(abundance = kegg_abundance, metadata = metadata, group = "Group", daa_method = "LinDA", select = NULL, p.adjust = "BH", reference = "Harvard BRI")

 # Other example